RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

          /rc/api/examples/manage-subscriptions.md
 ---

 The Redis Cloud REST API lets you create and manage all kinds of subscriptions.
-The examples in this article refer to Flexible subscriptions.
+The examples in this article refer to Redis Cloud Pro subscriptions.

 ## Create a subscription